J. J. Watt: 2018

-2019 season
+2019

 In the season-opener against the New Orleans Saints, Watt recorded no tackles and no quarterback hits in the narrow 30–28 loss.
 This was the first time in 105 career games that he was held to these numbers.
 Two weeks later against the Los Angeles Chargers, Watt sacked Philip Rivers twice in the 27–20 road victory.
 During Week 8 against the Oakland Raiders, Watt suffered a season-ending torn pectoral; the Texans went on to win 27–24.
 He was placed on injured reserve three days later.